Financial-Times/x-dash/tools/x-docs/src/docs/guides/components/cookbook/styling.md

 >Click me!</button>;
 ```

-### `styleMain`
+### `style`

-To inform the x-dash tooling where to output your styles, as well as as a hint to consumers of your component, include a `styleMain` key in your `package.json`, which is a filename to output your bundled CSS to.
+To inform the x-dash tooling where to output your styles, as well as as a hint to consumers of your component, include a `style` key in your `package.json`, which is a filename to output your bundled CSS to.
 This should be alongside your bundled Javascript files, which by default are placed in the `dist` folder.

 ### Sass and other preprocessors